JorgeFernandes-Git/zau_bot/e0_rgb2ee/readme.md

-## Calibration of an RGB astra camera mounted on the end-effector of the manipulator. https://github.com/JorgeFernandes-Git/zau_bot/issues/3
+## Calibration of an RGB astra camera mounted on the end-effector of the manipulator.
+(Successful) https://github.com/JorgeFernandes-Git/zau_bot/issues/3
 _______________________________

 Summary: